JamesHBickerton/DevNotes/Notes/fullstack-html.md

 - Remember the shorthand flex: (grow) (shrink) (basis). `flex: 1` means that the grow and shrink are 1, and the basis is 0.
 - Examples: https://appbrewery.github.io/flexbox-sizing-exercise/

+- It is a better idea to use 1fr for CSS grid as this will be more responsive moving forward.